Concerns over blood supply as coronavirus pandemic leads to drop in donors

-The American Red Cross is calling for healthy residents to donate blood as blood supplies have been tightening up in light of the coronavirus pandemic on top of the regular cold and flu season.
+The American Red Cross is calling on healthy residents to donate blood as supplies have been tightening due to the coronavirus pandemic on top of regular cold and flu season.

-Fewer people have been donating blood, and the situation has become even more worrisome as several blood drives have been canceled.
+Fewer people have been donating blood and the situation has been made worse by the cancellation of several blood drives.

 "The American Red Cross is doing everything it can to prevent a blood shortage.
 Over the last few days, we have seen blood drive cancellations grow at a concerning rate," Kelly Isenor of the Red Cross told The Sun Chronicle.

-About 600 Red Cross blood drives have been canceled across the country due to coronavirus concerns, resulting in approximately 18,000 fewer blood donations.
+About 600 Red Cross blood drives have been canceled across the country due to coronavirus concerns, resulting in about 18,000 fewer blood donations.

 As of late last week, 57 drives had been canceled, leaving 1,617 blood donations uncollected in the state.